 Muscle aches throughout the body are sometimes associated with abnormal thyroid levels.
 If your muscle aches have recently onset without any other obvious causes, a thyroid disorder is one likely cause.
 Rarely, muscle breakdown can also occur.
 If you find that you are unable to build toned muscle, reach out to your physician.

 On a similar vein, because the thyroid is located in the neck, the neck muscles are usually the first to experience these symptoms.
 This includes the muscles associated with swallowing.
-If you are struggling to swallow, this could be another sign of a thyroid that isn’t performing properly.
+If you are struggling to swallow, this could be another signs of thyroid problems.

 11. Changes in Menstrual Cycle or Sexual Performance